Ownership

 Applicants for the Open Road Fund must be at least 14 years of age.
 They must be residents of Minnesota, North Dakota or South Dakota.
 And applicants must be a descendant of the Transatlantic slave trade, including the Caribbean, North, Central, and South America.

 When applicants are selected for a gift from the fund, we will verify their identity using a background checking tool.
 This tool may or may not provide information that verifies an applicant’s lineage as a descendant of enslaved Africans.
 We are not expecting ORF applicants “prove” their lineage to us.
 For many of us, due to the violence of enslavement and its aftermath, we cannot identify a specific enslaved ancestor.
 Instead, what we hold is a deep connection and generations of relationship to Black communities formed during the Maafa, which is a culturally meaningful name for the Great Tragedy of African Enslavement in the Americas.
-We use Maafa to refer to the historic kidnapping of our ancestors, but it is also called the Middle Passage, The Transatlantic Slave Trade, or Negro Enslavement.
-We use Maafa instead of these terms because it decolonizes the ways we think about chattel enslavement by centering its impact on our people, not the status of enslavement forced upon us by violence.
+We use Maafa to refer to the historic kidnapping of our ancestors.
+It is also known by terms such as the Middle Passage, The Transatlantic Slave Trade, or Negro Enslavement.
+At times we use Maafa instead of these terms because it decolonizes the ways we think about chattel enslavement by centering its impact on our people, not the status of enslavement forced upon us by violence.

 What’s important to us is protecting these funds from ineligible applicants who falsely identify as a descendant of enslaved Africans or residents of Minnesota and the Dakotas.
 We will focus our energy on thoroughly investigating any applicants who give us reason to suspect they are ineligible and have falsified their application information.